example42/psick/docs/tp.md

 Current support for most of the applications in `tinydata` is for `Linux` (mostly `RedHat` and `Debian` derivatives). `MacOS` and `Windows` support is technically present, but data is missing for most of the cases.
 Support is possible for any OS for which there's a Puppet package provider.

-### Create tiny data for a new application

-To replicate the structure of the ```tinydata``` directory of an existing application and create data for a **new** app:

-    fab tp.clone_data:redis

-`redis`, or whatever you specify as data to be cloned, must exist on `tinydata`.
-You will be asked the name of the new app for which you want to create data files based on the ```redis``` structure.
-Names are automatically converted.

 ### Local or remote integration tests (WIP)

 Since ```tp``` knows everything (well, enough) about the applications it installs, it knows how to check if they are working correctly.